 - Open computer case cover or back cover or hard shell on laptop.

 - Find the selected SSD and unplug the power cable off SSD.

 - Reconnect the SATA cable to the SATA or IDE port.

 - Reconnect the power cable to the power port.

-When the erasing process completes, AOMEI Partition Assistant will prompt a window says it has erased the SSD successfully.
+When the erasing process completes, AOMEI Partition Assistant will prompt a window saying that it has erased the SSD successfully.
 Next, I would get unallocated space on that SSD.
-You see, there is more than one way to delete all partitions on a disk on the purpose of clearing it.
+You will see there is more than one way to delete all partitions on a disk on the purpose of clearing it.
 AOMEI Partition Assistant has different strategies for different types of disk.
-So great, doesn’t it?
+So great, right?
 Another feature of this program called “Wipe Hard Drive” is worth a shot.